Safety is Our Number One Priority

 The Executive Director, Club Director, and Board Safety Committee will review the charges and determine whether the applicant poses a threat to the members and others at the Club as outlined above in the “Reasons for Policy.”
 An administration staff member will then inform the applicant whether the provisional offer of employment is moving forward or being rescinded.
 If rescinded, the applicant has the right to file a complaint with the California DFEH.

-Current employees or volunteers: If an employee or volunteer incurs a criminal charge while they are employed or involved at the Club, they must inform the Club if they are charged or convicted.
-The background check system will also alert the Club to any charges made against current or former staff and volunteers.
+Current employees or volunteers: If an employee or volunteer incurs a criminal charge or barrier crime while they are employed or involved at the Club, they must inform the Club if they are charged or convicted.
+The background check system will also alert the Club to any charges made against current staff, volunteers, and other key personnel who are screened.

 Ongoing safety: In any circumstance, the Club reserves the right to refuse or remove an employee or volunteer who poses a threat to the safety of staff, volunteers, members, member families, others at partner organizations, and the general public.
 Possible threats can be in the form of actions, words, or behaviors that threaten the reputation or operations of the Club.